Tuesday, 5 April 2016

 1/4 teaspoon saffron

-- Wash the rice thoroughly and soak in some cold water for 30 minutes
+- Wash the rice thoroughly and soak with salt in some cold water for 30 minutes.

-- Heat 1 tablespoon of olive oil in a pan, heat when hot, add a third of the drained rice and beans, cover with half the dill, add another layer of the rice and cover with the other half of the dill, finally add the remaining rice.
+- Heat 1 tablespoon of olive oil in a pan, when hot, add a third of the drained rice, cover with half the dill and beans.
+Add another layer of the rice and cover with the other half of the dill and beans, finally add the remaining rice.
 Drizzle the remaining olive oil and the saffron on the top and cover.
 Reduce the heat and leave the rice to cook for 15 minutes.
-You should have lovely separated long grains of rice.

 2 ridge gourds; ridges peeled and slices thinly into half moons.